Ten Thoughtful, Last-Minute, Eco-Friendly Mason Jar Christmas Gifts

 3. A Gift for that Someone Who Needs Pampered

-Bring the spa day to your giftee by making a peppermint sugar scrub.
+Bring the spa day to your giftee by gifting an emulsified sugar scrub.
 It’s not only great for hydrating dry winter skin, but it also smells amazing!
 Your recipient will love that it’s made with all-natural ingredients.

 4. A Gift for People Who Love to Cook